athre0z/color-backtrace/README.md

 The code is dependent on and only tested against failure version `0.1.5` and is considered a temporary hack while we work on getting backtraces from errors exposed properly.
+This feature is marked as unsafe, it relies on UB to work, and there is no guarantee that rust will pick this layout on a different crate type.
 User discretion is advised.

 To enable, include the following in your Cargo.toml